SECaaS (Security as a Service)

 But the evolution of security has also turned towards being a shared service, now we can hire VPN without having a terminator in our facilities, or a proxy that allows us to filter traffic and of course the fashionable piece, the SIEMs are moving to Cloud environments or are already natively born, A clear example is Azure Sentinel.

 But why is it better to have these services in SECaaS, Well, there are several reasons, which I will describe below:

 - It is easier to have a security team with a very high level of shared expertise than to have one dedicated to us (especially in terms of cost).

-– Knowledge is pooled and spread to other customers.
-A very clear example of this shared knowledge are the proxies, if I have a local proxy I will capture and control the traffic that it is able to generate, being able to have dominoes that escape our knowledge as malicious and we take time to block them, but if we put together the traffic of thousands of companies it will be easier to have an early warning (share knowledge).
+- Knowledge is pooled and spread to other customers.
+A very clear example of this shared knowledge are the proxies, if I have a local proxy I will capture and control the traffic that it is able to generate, being able to have dominoes that escape our knowledge as malicious and we take time to block them, but if we gather the traffic of thousands of companies it will be easier to have an early warning (share knowledge).

 - Secure configurations, we delegate the security configuration to the company from which we contract the service, as well as its maintenance.
 For this reason, it is very important to read the contract that is signed as it will contain the guarantees of this work and the responsibility of the provider.

 - Zero Trust, is the guiding principle of these services and guarantees us as a customer a high level of service and availability.

 - Flexibility in deployment, computation and scaling, SECaaS environments offer us the flexibility to use only what we need, with the computing capacity adjusted to our needs and with the possibility of scaling services on demand, which brings us back to the cost savings of using only what we need.